-On the return trip, you enjoy a program with Greek music and songs and join the dancers on Greek folklore dancing.
-Included is the transfers to and from the port, port taxes and lunch on board.
+On the return trip, you enjoy a program with Greek music and songs and join the dancers in Greek folklore dancing.
+Included are the transfers to and from the port, port taxes and lunch on board.

 DAY 17: ATHENS – AIRPORT

 This is the last day of the Classical Greece Santorini Chania private tour and if you have an afternoon flight you can take a last look at Athens and according to your departure time, you will be transferred to the airport for your flight back home.

 The ideal time for this tour is April to October

 The ideal size of the group: 4 to 8 persons